-Dividends are recorded on the ex-dividend date.
+Dividends are recorded on the applicable ex-dividend date.
 Interest income, if any, adjusted for amortization of market premium and accretion of market discount, is recorded on an accrual basis to the extent that the Company expects to collect such amounts.
-Original issue discount, principally representing the estimated fair value of detachable equity or warrants obtained in conjunction with the Company's debt investments, loan origination fees, end of term payments, and market discount or premium are capitalized and accreted or amortized into interest income over the life of the respective security using the effective interest method.
+Original issue discount, principally representing the estimated fair value of detachable equity, warrants or contractual success fees obtained in conjunction with the Company's debt investments, loan origination fees, end of term payments, and market discount or premium are capitalized and accreted or amortized into interest income over the life of the respective security using the effective interest method.
 Loan origination fees received in connection with the closing of investments are reported as unearned income, which is included as amortized cost of the investment; the unearned income from such fees is accreted into interest income over the contractual life of the loan based on the effective interest method.
 Upon prepayment of a loan or debt security, any prepayment penalties, unamortized loan origination fees, end-of-term payments, and unamortized market discounts are recorded as interest income.

 The Company currently holds, and expects to hold in the future, some investments in its portfolio that contain payment-in-kind ("PIK") interest provisions.
 PIK interest is computed at the contractual rate specified in each loan agreement and is added to the principal balance of the loan, rather than being paid to the Company in cash, and is recorded as interest income.
 Thus, the actual collection of PIK interest may be deferred until the time of debt principal repayment.
-PIK interest, which is a non-cash source of income, is included in the Company's taxable income and therefore affects the amount the Company is required to distribute to stockholders to maintain its qualification as a RIC for U.S. federal income tax purposes, even though the Company has not yet collected the cash.
-Generally, when current cash interest and/or principal payments on a loan become past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the investment on non-accrual status and will generally cease recognizing PIK interest and dividend income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or due to a restructuring such that the interest and dividend income is deemed to be collectible.
-As of March 31, 2020, and December 31, 2019, the Company has not written off any accrued and uncollected PIK interest and dividends.
-As of March 31, 2020, the Company had no loans on non-accrual status.
-For the three months ended March 31, 2020 and March 31, 2019, approximately 3.5% and 1.4%, respectively, of the Company's total investment income was attributable to non-cash PIK interest and dividend income.
+PIK interest, which is a non-cash source of income, is included in the Company's taxable income and therefore affects the amount of income the Company is required to distribute to stockholders to maintain its qualification as a RIC for U.S. federal income tax purposes, even though the Company has not yet collected the cash.
+Generally, when current cash interest and/or principal payments on a loan become past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the investment on non-accrual status and will generally cease recognizing cash interest, PIK interest, and dividend income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or through a restructuring such that the interest and dividend income is deemed to be collectible.
+As of June 30, 2020, and December 31, 2019, the Company has not written off any accrued and uncollected PIK interest and dividends.
+As of June 30, 2020, the Company had one loan on non-accrual status with total interest of \$549,984 that would have been accrued into income.
+Had the loan not been on nonaccrual status, \$396,371 would be payable, and \$153,613 would constitute original issue discount.
+For the three and six months ended June 30, 2020, approximately 2.1% and 2.9%, respectively, of the Company's total investment income was attributable to non-cash PIK interest and dividend income.
+For the three and six months ended June 30, 2019, approximately 2.4% and 2.0%, respectively, of the Company's total investment income was attributable to non-cash PIK interest and dividend income.